Imagine this: Jacob suddenly had trouble breathing; he was sweating and feeling chest pain. He collapsed and appeared to

-So when it’s such an alarming situation, why not provide initial support to people facing mental health issues until they get professional medical help.
+So when it’s such an alarming situation, why not provide initial support to people facing mental health issues until they get professional medical help?
 Yes, initial support or first aid to people suffering from a mental health crisis.
-Awareness needs to be improved about the fact that people facing mental health issues requires mental health first aid (MHFA).
+Awareness needs to be improved about the fact that people facing mental health issues require mental health first aid (MHFA).

 The MHFA training was conceptualised in 2000 by Betty Ann Kitchener from Australia and has since spread internationally to more than 25 countries.
 She founded Mental Health First Aid training in Canberra, together with her husband Anthony Jorm, who is a mental health researcher.
 Mental health first aid skills can be applied anytime, anywhere, and to anyone in need.

-Over the past 18 years, MHFA has undergone extensive evaluation.
+Over the past 18 years MHFA has undergone extensive evaluation.
 Mental health first aid is proven to be effective internationally.
-Peer-reviewed studies published in multiple countries including Australia, where the programme originated, has shown the following evidence for the MHFA programme:
+Peer-reviewed studies published in multiple countries including Australia, where the programme originated, have shown the following evidence for the MHFA programme:

 - decreased social distance between MHFAiders and someone with a mental health problem

-- Reduction in social stigma and mental illness sufferer reporting about their illness.
+- reduction in social stigma and mental illness suffererers reporting about their illness

 - increased mental wellness among the trained individuals

-In 2017, Public Health England announced that a new £15 million programme would be launched to train 1 million people in basic mental health ‘first aid’ skills over three years.
+In 2017 Public Health England announced that a new £15 million programme would be launched to train one million people in basic mental health ‘first aid’ skills over three years.
 The programme is intended ‘to improve personal resilience and help people recognise and respond effectively to signs of mental illness in others’.

 This is an indication that policymakers understand that to conquer mental health problems, MHFA training is essential.